Please see below for the latest news and information relevant to the health and social care provider market.

 - Encourage survivors to access support and/or make a report, if they choose to do so

-Alongside the consent campaign, the Consent Coalition has also created a booklet called Your Journey, which is a guide for survivors of sexual violence on the range of support and reporting options available, whether or not they choose to report to the Police.
+Alongside the consent campaign, the Consent Coalition has also created a booklet called Your Journey, which is a guide for survivors of sexual violence on the range of support and reporting options available, whether they choose to report to the Police or not.

 Please click here for further information about the Consent Coalition.

 Nov 19: Prevent winter deaths and illnesses associated with cold homes - Quick Guide for Homecare Managers

 The Social Care Institute for Excellence (SCIE) has published a quick guide for home care managers detailing how to help to prevent winter deaths and illnesses associated with cold homes.